dolphounet/GNS3_Project/README.md

 A dictonnary of dictionnaries referencing different constants and norms for every routers / AS

 1. "Bandwith" - Contains the reference bandwith and the bandwith of the various interfaces, used in OSPF metrics
-  - Values must be integers, unit is the kilobyte (Used by the GNS3 terminals by default)
+  - Values must be integers, unit is the kilobyte for interfaces and megabytes for reference (Used by the GNS3 terminals by default)